simply-logical/simply-logical/paper/paper.md

 <!-- How these contribute to computationally enabled teaching and learning and
      how they might be adopted by others -->
-This online book offers an intuitive and comprehensive introduction to *artificial intelligence and logic programming* in the form of an accessible educational resource with a modern feel and look.
+This online book offers an intuitive and comprehensive introduction to *Artificial Intelligence and Logic Programming* in the form of an accessible educational resource with a modern feel and look.
 The learning experience is enhanced with *exercises* and *practical coding examples*;
-the latter are delivered through interactive code boxes that can be executed directly in the web browser, thus fulfilling the original vision for the paperback edition that was curtailed by the lack of appropriate technologies at the time of its publication.
+the latter are delivered through interactive code boxes that can be executed directly in a web browser, thus fulfilling the original vision for the paperback edition that was curtailed by the lack of appropriate technologies at the time of its publication.
 It is written with three kinds of readers in mind:
-*artificial intelligence* researchers or practitioners;
+*Artificial Intelligence* researchers or practitioners;
-*logic programming* researchers or practitioners; and students (advanced undergraduate or graduate level) in both fields.
+*Logic Programming* researchers or practitioners; and students (advanced undergraduate or graduate level) in both fields.
 The book can be used as a teaching aid, but it is also suitable for self-study.
 It can be adopted as is or the content can be rearranged into a bespoke learning